open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/sampling.md

 decision of the Span's parent, or the fact that there is no parent, to know which secondary sampler to use.

-The sampler can be configured with environment variables `OTEL_TRACES_SAMPLER` and `OTEL_TRACES_SAMPLER_ARG` or using the Application configuration allows you to configure each of the 5 potential states of a Span's parent:
+The sampler can be configured with the environment variables `OTEL_TRACES_SAMPLER` and `OTEL_TRACES_SAMPLER_ARG` or using the Application configuration allows you to configure each of the 5 potential states of a Span's parent: